 I’m pretty sure that he achieved exactly that, as he went on to score 70 goals in 193 games for the club before being sold to Real Madrid for a whopping €70 million.

-In the early hours of Tuesday, the 1st of July, 2003, Russian billionaire Roman Abramovich purchased Chelsea football club.
-From the article:
+In the early hours of July 1st, 2003, Russian billionaire Roman Abramovich purchased Chelsea football club.

 The Russian businessman pledged to plough even more resources into the club while Mr Bates said the deal would move Chelsea onto the “next level”.